-Concussion Support
+Concussion Support and Treatment

 Concussion Support Services

-At Bowyer Psychology, our experienced Clinical Neuropsychologists and Clinical Psychologists provide support for individuals experiencing persistent or ongoing symptoms following a concussion or mild traumatic brain injury (mTBI).
+At Bowyer Psychology, our experienced Clinical Neuropsychologists and Clinical Psychologists provide treatment and support for individuals experiencing persistent or ongoing symptoms following a concussion or mild traumatic brain injury (mTBI).
 We offer comprehensive assessments and personalised interventions to support recovery and wellbeing.

 What is a Concussion?

-A concussion, also known as a mild traumatic brain injury, typically resolves within 2 to 12 weeks.
-However, for approximately 20% to 50% of individuals, symptoms can persist well beyond this period1.
+While a concussion will typically resolve between two and twelve weeks, between 20% and 50% of individuals may get symptoms that persist well beyond this period.
 When symptoms continue beyond the expected recovery time, this is referred to as Persistent Post-Concussion Symptoms (PPCS).
 In some cases, these symptoms may last for over a year.

 Symptoms of concussion or mTBI